xtracthub/xtract-python/README.md

 |pep8_compliance|Returns PEP8 compliance of a python script, along with an array of issues found, if any.
 |num_calls_arbitrary|Returns the number of calls made to any arbitrary function.
 |num_calls_open|Returns the number of calls made to the open() syscall.
-|get_compilation_version|Returns the version that a python script is interpreted with at runtime.
-|get_compatible_version|Returns a tuple of versions of python interpreters that are compatible with a given python script.
+|get_min_compatible_version|Returns a tuple of versions of python interpreters that are compatible with a given python script.

 ## Usage Guide
 1. Import xtract_python_main.